 The nursery building is fully wheelchair accessible and we have disabled changing and toilet facilities.

 We ensure that staff have been briefed on the child's SEND before they join the nursery through discussions between the nursery manager and with the child's room leader, settling in visits are organised for the children and this ensures the parent has time to discuss their child's needs.
 We prepare children to move to the next room by arranging visits and the child's keyperson sharing information with the new room.
 We ensure effective transition from nursery to school by arranging visits to the school with the child's keyperson, taking photographs of the school and displaying them in the nursery.
 We encourage visits from the class teachers and we ensure that the school receives a summary of the child's achievements.
 We communicate with parents prior to the transition by organising an information evening.

 SEND policies and procedures are reviewed annually and take into consideration the effectiveness of the nursery's SEND provision.

 If you are interested in a nursery place for your child please contact, Louise Otty (nursery owner) or Katherine New (nursery manager) by telephone or email.
 We encourage all prospective parents to make an appointment to look around the nursery.
 Our website is currently being constructed.

 Parents are informed about who they should approach as a first point of contact if they have any concerns.
 Parents are encouraged to provide feedback through face to face communication, telephone conversations, emails and questionnaires.
-We provide information to parents on useful voluntary agencies and support groups through notices and posters displayed in the hallway.
+We provide information to parents on useful voluntary agencies and support groups through notices and posters displayed on the entrance doors and notice board.